skrshe/gimme/README.md

 gimme-0.0.1 can now be built and installed

 # Non goals
-- read to the user like there a child
+- read to the user like their a child
 - constantly supply repeating output

 # Funcionality
 chugga chugga chu chu